JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - Blitzmax,	BASIC	Win Mac Lin,	1,		4,		2,	9,		10,		0,		I bought a license for this probably 15yrs ago and I still think very highly of it.
 I can only find a tiny discord community where about 20 people hang out.
 Thats not bad for something virtually unsupported.
 Still its open source now and thats nice.
 I have such good feelings about it that I want to love it and make games in it but I just wonder where I will hit my head against a glass ceiling and at that point its not worth it.
 I think though that I would feel good making a game in this even if it took me a while since its something I've always wanted to do.
 Same with AMOSPro.
 Syntaxbomb forums for blitz are still active
 - Monkey, BASIC, This is cross platform and compiles down to HTML5 so it seems like it would be great but it has no traction.
 I dont really know why they ditched blitz and call it monkey but it doesnt seem like it worked imho.
 Theres 0.1 community activity and no updates for 2 years.
 The Blitz Basic Guy Mark Sibley is a genius though and I bet this is a really good system.
 AOZStudio is trying almost the same thing right now but I hope it gets more traction.
 Cerberus has a bit more traction.
 Monkey still has a decent community though.
 - Darkbasic Pro, BASIC, this one is on github and it looks reasonably well organized and for that reason may be supportable in the future but it looks like there is no community activity around it.
-- Basic4GL,	BASIC,	Win,			1,		1,		2,	8,		9		0,		Love the simplicity of OpenGL with this.
-Run programs on on mobile too?
-Not updated since 2017, community sparse but there is a forum with thousands of demo programs.
-- Brandy Basic, there are a few ports, napoleon, and Matrix that add things or make them more up to date.
-This is a BBC Basic implementation at its core but of course it cant do graphics without system specific changes.
-Its very old and unsupported for like 20yrs, but the thing is it has been working for that whole time.
-There is still lots of info about [BBC Micro Basic](http://www.bbcbasic.co.uk/bbcbasic.html) people still care about it even in 2020
-- bwBasic Old and sort of unsupported for like 30 years but its been working for that whole time and update: there is activity on the sourceforge from a month ago!
-There is unfortunately no community at all to speak of.
-No one talks about it except as something archaic.
-Thats too bad imho.
-Its probably compatible with microsoft basic and gw basic.
-But its cool because it could be used as a shell since it passes commands right through to the underlying shell.
-You could [boot linux into this!](https://unix.stackexchange.com/questions/359314/how-can-i-run-basic-code-in-a-terminal) and those people suggest switching out agetty for bwbasic, or init for bwbasic.
 - pc-basic.io this one was updated on Thursday!
 Its got graphics and is compatible with GWBasic.
 Theres actually discussion in the community (sourceforge discussion forums) and encouragement to show what basic programs work with it even online ones.
 - batari basic last released in 2007 but lets you develop homebrew for the 2600 http://bataribasic.com
 - Babylon.js (in the table above) is really good and updated and the forum is HOPPING.
 I can see some arguments but am not impressed by the standoffishness about creating a discord.
 That does not impress me at all.
 It shows me the community is too conservative in some ways even if I can see some validity to their arguments they are dismissing or ignoring the huge benefits.
 It gets under my skin when they dismiss new ideas because they dont want things to change.
 "Thats been tried before and wasnt successful" is a deeply limiting attitude.  grr.